-32 Even though recipients cannot purchase cigarettes directly with FSP benefits, the increase in resources to the household may increase cigarette consumption, which would work to reduce birth weight.
+31 Even though recipients cannot purchase cigarettes directly with FSP benefits, the increase in resources to the household may increase cigarette consumption.

-In Figure 3.4, the x axis measures the amount of leisure consumed, and the y axis measures total income including the SNAP benefit.33 The "no benefit" budget constraint is a straight line with a slope equal to the individual's wage w.
+In Figure 3.4, the x axis measures the amount of leisure consumed, and the y axis measures total income including the SNAP benefit.32 The "no benefit" budget constraint is a straight line with a slope equal to the individual's wage w.
 The individual has a certain amount of unearned income (U), and the budget constraint is represented by the line CAL.
 The simple static labor supply model states that an individual maximizes her utility subject to this budget constraint, and assuming a positive labor supply choice, chooses some combination of consumption of goods and leisure at points illustrated for consumers with different preferences by A^{\sim} and A^{\wedge} .
 If her offer wage is below her reservation wage (the slope of the indifference curve at zero hours of work) then it will be optimal to remain out of the labor force, as illustrated by point A (at maximum leisure choice L, or hours=0).

-Adding SNAP alters the budget constraint to line CA'L by adding non-labor income G, and rotating the slope of the budget constraint to w(1-t) where t is the tax rate on benefits as income increases (t=0.3).
+Adding SNAP alters the budget constraint to line CA'L by adding non-labor income G (the maximum benefit level or the "guarantee"), and rotating the slope of the budget constraint to w(1-t) where t is the benefit reduction rate (that is, the tax rate on benefits) as income increases (t=0.3).
 For the individual supplying zero hours of work and consuming only leisure, consumption opportunities increase by the SNAP "guarantee" amount G. At the income eligibility threshold (labeled on the y axis) you earn enough such that benefits have been fully taxed away.